West Lunga National Park

-West Lunga National Park is a remote wildlife haven in dense forest in the North-Western Province of Zambia.
-It lies between the West Lunga River and Kabompo River about 10 km north of the gravel road (M8 road) from Solwezi to Kabompo, and covers about 1700 km².
+West Lunga National Park is a remote national park in dense forest in the Northwestern Province of Zambia, within the Mwinilunga District.
+It lies between the West Lunga River and Kabompo River about 10 km north of the M8 road from Solwezi to Kabompo, and covers about 1700 km².
+Within the park, there are a diverse set of natural areas, including forests, seasonally flooded grass valleys, also called dambos, open grasslands, chipya woodlands and papyrus swamps.